elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 but aren't willing to start a discussion on what we should do in 2022.
 The indigenous issue has existed for over a century.
 For goodness sake, the indigenous are still referred to as Indians in formally!
 Anyways, getting back on topic...

 We need to think about the issue differently.
-That is take the total population of each province, and divide the pronvince's land size by this number.
+That is take the total population of each province, and divide the province's land size by this number.

 <img class=equation-tall src="https://latex.codecogs.com/svg.image?landPerCapita=\frac{province\,\,size}{province\,\,population}">

-Now that we have the land per capita, we multiply it by the Indigenous population in each province to get the land the indegenous are owed.
+Now that we have the land per capita, we multiply it by the Indigenous population in each province to get the land the indigenous are owed.
 This is the land that is owed, so then we partition hunting land in each province equal to land owed minus land presently occupied as reserves.
 This ensures that a) current reserves don't go away, b) no more than land owed.
 This calculation isn't required at the moment since I'm not even in politics!

 So we've given the indigenous people the land they are owed, but that's not enough.
 They need to be given more freedom and more rights.
-We shall negotatite with the Indenous and decide something important.
+We shall negotiate with the Indigenous and decide something important.
 Does the Indigenous people want government investment into infrastructure, or do they want to manage their land themselves?
 If the former, then they will have to pay only income taxes at half the rate for 250 years (not arbitrary, but it is rounded).
-If the latter, they can invite the private industry themselves to invest in infrastructure like fiber optics and tellecommunication towers.
+If the latter, they can invite the private industry themselves to invest in infrastructure like fiber optics and telecommunication towers.
 I have no clue how the Indigenous people want to live, but since each province's population gets to decide, I'm sure at least one would choose the nomad style.
 They are free to change their mind from no-support to having government support, but not the other way around.